staciawyman/blender/README.md

 ![blender sample output](https://github.com/staciawyman/blender/blob/master/blender_hits.png)

+## Demo:

+Demo data is included in the DEMO file.
+The DEMO directory contains data for running BLENDER on a single chromosome (chr19) for DISCOVER-Seq from MRE11 ChIP-Seq of the VEGFA site 2 guide in K562 cells.

+Bam files for the IP file and the control file (BFP ChIP) are provided in the bwa directory and expected output can be found in the expected_output directory.
+Chromosome 19 has three off-target hits.

+To run BLENDER on the demo data, use the following command in the main blender directory:

+	sh run_blender.sh <path/to/reference/genome> \
+    		DEMO/bwa/BW43_VEFGA.chr19.bam \
+    		DEMO/bwa/BW44_BFP_control.chr19.bam \
+    		GACCCCCTCCACCCCGCCTC DEMO/blender

+This will take approximately a minute or less to run, and the three output files can be found in the DEMO/blender directory.

+The fastq files to run this data on all chromosomes can be found in the NCBI Short Read Archive with BioProject Accession PRJNA509652.
+The links to the fastq files are (click on "Data Access" tab to get fastq download):

+VEGFA IP Fastqs (BW43): https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR8550675
+BFP control fastqs (BW44): https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR8550676

+Bam files for the data will be available in the near future on the BioProject.

 ## Citing:
 *Wienert, B., *Wyman, S. K., Richardson, C. D., Yeh, C. D., Akcakaya, P., Porritt, M. J., Morlock, M., Vu, J. T., Kazane, K. R., Watry, H. L., Judge, L. M., Conklin, B. R., Maresca, M. and Corn, J. E. (2019).
 Unbiased detection of CRISPR off-targets in vivo using DISCOVER-Seq.
 Science. *contributed equally